-An allegation is frivolous if it is trivial or lacks sense (i.e. does not disclose a breach) and has no reasonable chance of being proven.

-An allegation is vexatious if it is made only to cause annoyance and has no reasonable chance of being proven.

-A report can be considered unfounded if, after reasonable preliminary inquiries, it is clear that no finding of breach could be made, for example a concern raised about an individual's behaviour when the person named was demonstrably incapable of being involved in the alleged breach.
+- 6.3.1.
+An allegation is frivolous if it is trivial or lacks sense (that is, it does not disclose a breach) and has no reasonable chance of being proven. - 6.3.2.
+An allegation is vexatious if it is made only to cause annoyance and has no reasonable chance of being proven. - 6.3.3.
+A report can be considered unfounded if, after reasonable preliminary inquiries, it is clear that no finding of breach could be made; for example, a concern raised about an individual's behaviour when the person named was demonstrably incapable of being involved in the alleged breach. - 6.3.4.
 If any doubt exists, incidents should be treated as genuine and investigated.